CGnTLab/c_RCDI_prognostic_risk_model/README.md

 ## Machine learning based gene selection of each of the 13 differentially expressed NARCD pathway genes

 Gene selection was performed using 46 machine learning and generalized linear survival model combinations.
-The survival models used to generate model combinations are as follows: I) Univariate cox regression, II) LASSO regression, III) Ridge regression, IV) random forest survival (RSF), V) plsRcox, VI) CoxBoost, VII) StepCox, VIII) SuperPC, and IX) Gradient boost machine (GBM).
+The survival models used to generate model combinations are as follows: I) Univariate cox regression, II) LASSO regression, III) Ridge regression, IV) random forest survival (RSF), V) plsRcox, VI) CoxBoost, VII) StepCox, VIII) SuperPC, and IX) Gradient Boost Machine (GBM).

 These model combinations were applied to each of the 13 DE-NARCD pathway genes to find the genes selected for optimal survival predictive power (C-index).
 Hence, risk scores for each pathway were calculated, derived from the best model combinations of each pathway.